epfl-lara/stainless/core/src/sphinx/gettingstarted.rst

 Scala code written with Stainless library dependencies can be compiled and run using the library sources available on the `Stainless github repository <https://github.com/epfl-lara/stainless>`_, along with the scala compiler and runner script.
-For example, this should work Scala versions 2.12-2.13:

 .. code-block:: bash